builtbyfield/field_gatsby-starter/README.md

 # Introduction

-A website for United Way of Calgary and Area for the 2019 Annual Impact Report built using [GatsbyJS](https://www.gatsbyjs.org/) by [Field Creative Inc](https://builtbyfield.com/).
+A starter built using [GatsbyJS](https://www.gatsbyjs.org/) by [Field Creative Inc](https://builtbyfield.com/).
 We utilize a CSS-in-JS approach for styling using a combination of [Emotion](https://emotion.sh/) and [styled-system](https://styled-system.com/) (please find more information about this down below).

 Our GatsbyJS setup includes a plugin for Layouts which allows us to use the original GatsbyJS API for setting up a common wrapper for usage across every page of the website.